Excel export in Vue Pivot Table component

 ExportComplete

-The event exportComplete is triggered after the pivot table data has been exported to an Excel/CSV document.
-You can use this event to acquire blob stream data for further customization and processing at your end by passing the isBlob parameter as true when using the excelExport method.
-It has the following parameters:
+The exportComplete event triggers after the Pivot Table data exports to an Excel or CSV document.
+This event enables acquiring blob stream data for further processing and customization by setting the isBlob parameter to true when calling the excelExport method.
+The event includes the following parameters:

-• type - It holds the current export type such as PDF, Excel, and CSV.
+• type – Specifies the current export format such as PDF, Excel, or CSV.

-• promise - It holds the promise object for blob data.
+• promise – Contains the promise object that resolves with blob data for the exported file.

 <template>